Thomas J. Hylton

 and began working as a staff writer for The Mercury in Pottstown the following year.
 He won a Pulitzer Prize in 1990 for Mercury editorials about a bond issue for the preservation of farmland and open space.
 He resigned from the newspaper in 1994 to write his book and organize a non-profit dedicated to land use planning and community building in Pennsylvania.
+Tom still writes for the Mercury as of 2026.
+And Tom is an active board member for the Pottstown School District.

 Hylton's book Save Our Land, Save Our Towns: A Plan for Pennsylvania was published in 1995 by RB Books and illustrated with photography by Blair Seitz.
 It won the National Trust for Historic Preservation award.